-Livestream: 7 pm only.
+Livestream: 7:30 pm.
 Our journey begins in candlelight as the ancient Exsultet chant ushers us into the Old Testament story of salvation history, presented through theater and music.

 The Easter Vigil is an ancient Christian tradition celebrated on the Saturday before Easter Sunday.
 The service begins in darkness and then includes the reading of Old Testament stories of God’s salvation.